California prosecutes kidnapping for ransom under Penal Code 209.

 Note that there are other charges used to prosecute kidnapping, as well.
 Individuals may end up charged with acts such as:

-- Penal Code 209.5: Kidnapping During the Commission of a Carjacking
+- California Penal Code Section 209.5: Kidnapping During Carjacking

 These criminal charges come with different penalties.
 A criminal defense lawyer in Los Angeles may discuss specific facts about kidnapping charges with you.